The RCNS Parents’ Board

 ● Coordinate volunteers from your grade level group and segment for RCNS functions

-● Assist RCNS Broad Chairs to organize parent support as needed
+● Assist RCNS Board Chairs to organize parent support as needed

 ● Address parental concerns confidentially